wislon/xamarin-android-use-removable-sd-card/README.md

 To make matters worse, some manufacturers have hijacked the name of the _internal_ storage, and often called it something stupid like `sdcard0`.

-On most Linux systems (which Android systems are based on), there's a file in the `/proc/` directory called `mounts`, which contains a (sometimes very long) list of all the file systems mounted on the device.
+On most Linux systems, there's a file in the `/proc/` directory called `mounts`, which contains a (sometimes very long) list of all the file systems mounted on the device.

 It's a text file.
 And it doesn't require any special user permissions or device rooting to read it (though writing to it is another matter!).